cco-rosselle/guestbook-api/README.md

 - Docker
 - Start Postgres server at boot
 - Scrap the db schema from Postgres and create one from code
+- Unit tests
+- Implement interfaces for service layer
+- Find one and delete